 What is a whole food plant-based diet?

-A way of eating that emphasizes unprocessed whole grains, legumes, vegetables, fruits, nuts and seeds... while minimizing or avoiding processed grains, added sugars and oils, and animal products including meat, eggs, and dairy.
+A whole food plant-based diet emphasizes unprocessed or minimally processed whole foods such as whole grains, legumes, vegetables, fruits, nuts, and seeds, while limiting or avoiding processed grains, added sugars, oils, and animal products (including meat, eggs, and dairy).

-A plant-based diet is an ideal way to meet the nutritional needs of growing children (and adults) and set them up for a lifetime of good health!
-Some benefits include:
+A plant predominant diet is an ideal way to meet the nutritional needs of children and adults, supporting healthy growth and long-term wellness.
+Benefits include:

-- A decreased risk of chronic diseases such as obesity, diabetes, heart disease, asthma, and cancer
+Lower risk of chronic conditions such as obesity, diabetes, heart disease, asthma, and certain cancers

-- Feeling better overall with a healthier weight, better sleep, more energy, and improved mood
+Improved overall well-being, including healthier weight, better sleep, increased energy, and enhanced mood

 Resources